Chart Color Schemes

 Alexander Heights - Koondoola has shown very soft population growth performance across periods assessed by AreaSearch

-Alexander Heights - Koondoola's population was around 12,273 as of Nov 2025.
-This reflected an increase of 586 people since the 2021 Census which reported a population of 11,687 people.
-The change was inferred from the estimated resident population of 12,268 from the ABS as of June 2024 and an additional 20 validated new addresses since the Census date.
-This level of population equated to a density ratio of 1,831 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 75.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Alexander Heights - Koondoola's population is around 12,357 as of Feb 2026.
+This reflects an increase of 670 people (5.7%) since the 2021 Census, which reported a population of 11,687 people.
+The change is inferred from the estimated resident population of 12,268 from the ABS as of June 2024 and an additional 20 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,844 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 75.3% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilised growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Demographic trends indicated lower quartile growth of national areas, with the area expected to grow by 293 persons to 2041 based on the latest annual ERP population numbers reflecting a gain of 2.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, lower quartile growth of national areas is anticipated, with the area expected to grow by 293 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 1.6% in total over the 17 years.

 Frequently Asked Questions - Population